So your baby cries while breastfeeding… What is a mom to do?

 So you pump and offer a bottle which baby is happy to take.
 Now it’s days or weeks later, and baby doesn’t want the breast at all.
-Crying and screaming leads you to giving a bottle.
+Maybe they prefer the bottle over breastfeeding.

 This issue is surprisingly common, especially around the 3 month mark!
 Babies start to become more aware of their surroundings and have longer wake-times between naps.
 They see the world around them and how much fun it is.

 Your baby may feel hungry and want to eat quickly to get back to all they’re discovering about themselves and the world they see.
 Not to worry, there are steps you can take to get baby back on the breast.

 First, make sure there isn’t anything going on with your baby.

 - Your baby may have a cold, ear infection or be teething.
 Sometimes a cold or teething may make your baby refuse to breastfeed.

 - Your baby could also be intolerant to the foods you’re eating.
 The most common culprit is dairy.
 Babies are often fussy, but if you notice ezcema, hives, colic, vomiting or blood in your baby’s poop- your diet may be a problem.
 It takes two weeks to cut dairy from your diet before you’ll notice a difference in your baby.

 - Other causes of crying at the breast include thrush or a difference in let-down from one side to the other.
 Pay attention to your body and anything that might affect breastfeeding.

 If your baby doesn’t have any signs that something else is the cause, read on.
 Otherwise make an appointment with your pediatrician.